stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 Big Idea: God’s love means we can love him rather than money.

 ### Reflection questions
-1. How has last week’s passage changed you this week?

-What does your prayer life reflect about your understanding of and relationship with Jesus?
-- How are the Colossians to pray?
-- Do you find prayer easy or hard?
-If it were hard, what makes it hard?
-- Why might Paul be asking for prayer for open doors and clear speech?

 1. Money is my idol.
 Rate 1-10 (where 1 is no and 10 is yes).
 2. I am wealthy.
 Rate 1-10 (where 1 is no and 10 is yes).
 3. I am content.
 Rate 1-10 (where 1 is no and 10 is yes).